mia-riezebos/musithesis/README.md

 - Explore this repo and listen to the music by the artists I feature here!
 - Leave your own feedback on any or all of the songs I review here!
 I love hearing fresh ideas and reasons why I'm wrong.
 #### Please **don't**:
-- View anything I say in this repo as objective fact. these are just my personal opinions.
+- View anything I say in this repo as objective fact.
+These are just my personal opinions.
 - Take anything I say as negative feelings toward any of the wonderful artists and people.
 I am *only* reviewing the music here.

 ## A list of artists I enjoy listening to and feature in this repo: